LeyangXue/InnovationDiffusion/README.md

 # InnovationDiffusion

-The code as a part of "Network localization strength regulates innovation diffusion with macro-level social influence"
+The code as a part of "Network localization strength regulates innovation diffusion with macro-level social influence".
+Please see the link https://arxiv.org/abs/2301.00151 if you are interested in the paper.
 Here, we provide some codes that are used to perform the numerical simulation and plot the figures in the manuscript.

 ## Describtion